 How often should a manager meet with their direct report?
 Depends, but I have found weekly or biweekly works best for most managers.
 My manager and I meet on a weekly basis and alternate topics every meeting.
 One week is dedicated to tackling strategies for priority accounts and the other week is left for more high level topics such as team initiatives, projects I am working on, and career goals.One-on-one meetings have become treasured time and an essential tool to my personal development Click To Tweet

-In essence, my one-on-one meetings have become treasured time and an essential tool to my personal development in the role.
-If you don’t feel fulfilled at work and don’t know if that will change, maybe it’s time to start small and reconsider your one-on-one meetings with your manager.
+In essence, my 1-on-1 meetings have become treasured time and an essential tool to my personal development in the role.
+If you don’t feel fulfilled at work and don’t know if that will change, maybe it’s time to start small and reconsider your 1-on-1 meetings with your manager.

-For you, what do your one-on-ones currently look like?
+For you, what do your 1-on-1 currently look like?
 What purpose(s) does your one-on-one with your manager fulfill for you?
 Become a Reflektive Insider — email firstname.lastname@example.org to contribute.